EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Valleyrest.md

 ## People

+Mostly Humans, with some Half-Elves, a few full Elves, some Halflings, a few Half-Orcs

 | Name                | Description                                                                                                         |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------- |
 | [[Ferrin Bright]]   | The Valley's Rest Owner                                                                                             |